AgenticFinLab/FinMycelium/README.md

 ## To Do List

-> - [ ] Address the issue of exceeding context *length limits* in both prompts and model-generated outputs.
+> - [ ] Address the "exceeding length limits" issue in both prompts and generations.
 > - [ ] Re-architect FinMycelium as a *fully agent-based* platform.
 > - [ ] Optimize the event reconstruction pipeline to improve processing *speed*.
 > - [ ] Expand the *range of data sources* for data collection.